AlonEirew/wikipedia-to-elastic/README.md

 * `src/main/resources/mapping.json` - Elastic wiki index mapping (Should probably stay unchanged)
 * `src/main/resources/es_map_settings.json` - Elastic index settings (Should probably stay unchanged)

+### Getting with Docker
+This is the preferred and fastest way to get the elastic index locally
+1) Make sure docker image size is set to at least 180GB size before starting first time process, after process done you can decrease image size back to 70GB (elastic image will be 60GB)

+    `#>docker pull aeirew/elastic-wiki`

+    `#>docker run -d -p 9200:9200 -p 9300:9300 elastic-wiki`

+2) First time you run the container Elastic Index is still empty, all data is in a compressed file within the image, in order to create and export the wiki data into the elatic index (this may take 2-5 hours depends on hardware) run the following command

+    `#>docker exec <REPLACE_WITH_RUNNING_CONTAINER_ID> /tmp/build.sh`

+3) once done save the new image (you can delete the original one (ie:elastic-wiki) in order to save space

+    `#>docker commit <CONTAINER_ID> <IMAGE_NEW_NAME>`

+4) Thats it! :) to run your image just use the first command with <IMAGE_NEW_NAME>

 ### Building And Running From Source
+**Disclimer** Processing Wiki latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including the normalization and lemmatization of text, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations, normalize and lemmatize the data).<br/>
+In case of using this data in order to identify semantic relations between phrases at run time, It is recommended to normalize the fields for better results, in case not needed or for a much faster data export into elastic **(5 hours)**, set normalize to false in `conf.json`, as shown in "Project Configuration Files".<br />

+You might want to consider using the Docker Image to save that time

 * Make sure Elastic process is running and active on your host (if running Elastic locally your IP is <a href="http://localhost:9200/">http://localhost:9200/</a>)
 * Checkout/Clone the repository
 * Put wiki xml.bz2 dump file (no need to extract the bz2 file!) in: `dumps` folder under root checkout repository.<br/>